 The latest place that we’ve been exploring is the trails at Alfred H. Savage Centre.
 A hotspot for wildlife spotting, we’ve spotted a variety of birds, and even a coyote off in the distance.
 The kids love coming in and out, because of the designated equine trails and they frequently spot horses while we’re driving in and out, and walking about.

-Use this map of the trails to familiarize yourself with the route before you go, or simply start off at the bridge and walk as long as you think the kids will last.
+You’ll see the trail from the toboggan hill and the parking lot, so it’s nice and easy to find.
+You can start off at the bridge and walk as long as you think the kids will last.
 During the winter, pulling a sled is easy, there are minimal slopes that you have to worry about on the trail.

 Why we love it: